 Requests for memorial markers may be made by immediate family members or friends, with requests from friends requiring the approval of the deceased's immediate family.

-To request a Memorial Marker use the list of Counties below.
-Select your county to display the Toll-Free phone number to the local FDOT Office.
+To request a Memorial Marker use the link below.
 Please call during normal business hours and ask for the Memorial Marker contact.